 The Dissolution of Fabric into Pure Light

-Emerging artist EJAE made a striking red-carpet statement, arriving enclosed in an extraordinary, custom three-dimensional body cage engineered entirely from millions of individual, hyper-faceted Swarovski crystals.
+EJAE made a striking red-carpet statement, arriving enclosed in an extraordinary, custom bejewelled sculpture truly dazzling with what looked like an almost infinite array, hyper-faceted Swarovski crystals.
 The garment completely abandoned traditional textiles, using structural wire networks to float the stones directly across the contours of the body.
+For execution alone the dress is standalone, but when coupled with the enigmatic yet intense look and dark eye make up contrast brought out both the beauty of the wearer and dress.

 The look operated as a literal extension of the museum’s “Anatomical Body” exhibit, mapping out the human skeletal structure in pure, refracting light.
 It was a daring, high-risk fashion choice that required immense physical discipline to wear, transforming the red carpet into a brilliant gallery space for experimental material design.